JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 the `compileKotlin` task has `jvmTarget=1.8`, and the `compileJava` task has (or [inherits](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension)) `targetCompatibility=15`.

-Configure the behavior of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle` file to:
+Configure the behavior of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle(.kts)` file to:

 * `error` – the plugin fails the build; the default value for projects on Gradle 8.0+.